ncatlab/nlab-content/pages/1/9/6/4/4691/content.md

 A simple characterization of von Neumann entropy of [[density matrices]] (mixed [[quantum states]]) is discussed in

-* Bernhard Baumgartner, _Characterizing Entropy in Statistical Physics and in Quantum Information Theory_, [arXiv:1206.5727](http://arxiv.org/abs/1206.5727)
+* Bernhard Baumgartner, _Characterizing Entropy in Statistical Physics and in Quantum Information Theory_, [arXiv:1206.5727].(http://arxiv.org/abs/1206.5727)

 Entropy-like quantities appear in the study of many PDEs, with entropy estimates.
 For an intro see

-* L. C. Evans, _A survey of entropy methods for partial differential equations_, [pdf](http://math.berkeley.edu/~evans/ams.entropy.pdf); (and longer course text:) _Entropy and partial differential equations_, [pdf](http://math.berkeley.edu/~evans/entropy.and.PDE.pdf)
+* L. C. Evans, _A survey of entropy methods for partial differential equations_, Bull.
+Amer.
+Math.
+Soc.
+41 (2004), 409-438 ([web](https://www.ams.org/journals/bull/2004-41-04/S0273-0979-04-01032-8/), [pdf](http://math.berkeley.edu/~evans/ams.entropy.pdf)); and longer Berkeley graduate course text: _Entropy and partial differential equations_. ([pdf](http://math.berkeley.edu/~evans/entropy.and.PDE.pdf))

 [[!redirects entropy]]